banique15/benchmarkLLM/README.md

 3. (Optional) Seed the database with sample data:
    - Copy the contents of `supabase/seed.sql` and run it in the SQL editor
 ## Usage

 1. Open the application in your browser (http://localhost:5173)
+   - Ensure your browser allows cookies and site data saving for the application
+   - The application uses localStorage to store your API key and preferences
 2. Go to the Settings page and enter your OpenRouter API key
    - Use the "Test API Key" button to verify your API key is valid
+   - The application will securely store your API key in your browser's localStorage
    - The application will securely store your API key in your browser's localStorage
 3. Create a new benchmark configuration:
    - Add test cases with prompts